Quick Links to Info Below

 - page protectors

-If possible, laminate pages that you will use most often such as a weekly menu planner or chore schedule.
-This will save you ink and paper.
+If possible, laminate pages that you think you will use most often such as a weekly menu planner, daily planner page, or chore chart.
+Then use dry erase markers to fill in any information.
+This will save you on both ink and paper.

 - desktop hole puncher

 - color-coding labels

 - washi tape

 - baseball card binder sleeves